Eighties Cover Songs, Songs Beginning with I

 THe original was sentimental and nostalgic, the remake was, er, decent.

-"If You Leave", Originally by OMD, Remade by Nada Surf
+, Originally by OMD, Remade by Nada Surf

-"If You Leave", Originally by Orchestral Manoeuvers In The Dark, Remade by Good Charlotte
+Orchestral Manoeuvers In The Dark, Remade by

 Nothing brilliant here, just a fun, low-key remake that's basically successful.
 The original was the prom song from "Pretty in Pink" while this version appears at the prom in "Not Another Teen Movie."
 Good Charlotte plays it pop-punk without going overboard, so it doesn't lose the slow, glossy sound.
 It's not that different from OMD's version, in fact, with a more 90's garage feel.